veracruz-project/veracruz/execution-engine/README.markdown

 ## WASI Implementation Summary

 A summary our WASI implementation.
-We repeat the high-level WASI API defintions in [wasi_snapshot_preview1][1] and the actual ABI definitions in [here][2], and provide our understanding of the WASI ABI standard and implementation strategy.
+We repeat the high-level WASI API definitions in [wasi_snapshot_preview1][1] and the actual ABI definitions in [here][2], and provide our understanding of the WASI ABI standard and implementation strategy.
-Any WASI ABI that veracruz currently does not support, labelled with **NOT SUPPORTED** through this document, will return `ErrNo::NoSys` _after_ right (capability) check and minimum validatity check on parameters.
+Any WASI ABI that veracruz currently does not support, labeled with **NOT SUPPORTED** through this document, will return `ErrNo::NoSys` _after_ right (capability) check and minimum validity check on parameters.

 ### Args and Env